eurosys2024ladon/ladon/deployment/README.md

-# Deploying ISS
+# Deploying DQBFT

-This document first describes the scripts that facilitate a deployment on the IBM cloud.
+This document first describes the scripts that facilitate a deployment on the AWS cloud.

 Next, it describes how to run experiments:
-* on IBM cloud
+* on AWS cloud
 * locally

 Finally, it describes how to export plots from the experimental results.

-**All the following commands should be run with `mirbft/deployment` as working directory.**
+**All the following commands should be run with `ladon/deployment` as working directory.**
-## IBM cloud setup
+## AWS cloud setup

-Scripts to install and setup IBM Cloud CLI are under `scripts/setup` directory:
+Scripts to install and setup AWS Cloud CLI can be found [here](https://docs.aws.amazon.com/streams/latest/dev/setup-awscli.html):

-### Installation
-Run `./scripts/setup/install.sh`

-Installs the required packages and the IBM Cloud CLI tools.<br/>
+Installs the AWS Cloud CLI tools and set up the AWS Cloud CLI's access key.<br/>
-Needs to be run only once on a machine.<br/>
+Needs to be run only once on a machine (controller).<br/>
-Only works with Ubuntu Linux.<br/>

-### Initialization

-Run `./scripts/setup/init.sh`
-Initializes the environment for the deployment scripts to be used by logging into to the IBM Cloud.<br/>
-Needs to be run once at the start of the session.<br/>
-The script expects an IBM Cloud API key file named `ibmcloud-api-key`.<br/>
-If such key does not exists, the script gives instructions on how to get and register one.<br/>
-The script also creates a public - private ssh key pair named `ibmcloud-ssh-key` and `ibmcloud-ssh-key.pub` which will be used for the remote deployment.
-The ssh public key should be uploaded to IBM cloud so that it is an authorized key for each generated virtual machine.

 ## Automated ISS Deployment
 In a nutshell, to run a set of experiments one has to perform 2 steps:
 1. Edit the configuration generation script to describe all desired experiments.
-2. Run the deployment script `deploy.sh` with the correct arguments
+2. Run the deployment script `deploy-clould-***.sh` with the correct arguments

-### deploy.sh

-Script used to deploy and run experiments.<br/>
+## Deployment

-Creates a new deployment directory under `deployment-data` containing the configuration for one or more experiments and runs the experiments on IBM cloud.<br/>
+Each experiment will create a new deployment directory under `deployment-data` containing the configuration for one or more experiments and runs the experiments on AWS cloud.<br/>
 In detail:
-* It sets up a new deployment of virtual machines on IBM cloud, or uses an existing IBM cloud deployment, or builds the source code locally (see details below).
+* It sets up a new deployment of virtual machines on AWS cloud, or uses an existing AWS cloud deployment, or builds the source code locally (see details below).
-* For an IBM cloud deployment:
+* For an AWS cloud deployment:
     * The deployment consists of a master machine and a set of peer (protocol nodes) and client machines.
     * The number, locations and system requirements of the virtual machines is defined in a configuration generation script which is provided as an argument.
 * It runs a set of experiments according to the configuration generation script.